Soccer World Cup helps DirecTV net more subscribers

 The tournament was held in Brasil between June 12 and July 13.

-Average revenue per user in the United States rose by 4.6 percent to $103.26, helped by price hikes on programing packages and higher advanced receiver service fees and other services.
+Average revenue per user in the United States rose by 4.6 percent to $103.26, helped by price hikes on programming packages and higher advanced receiver service fees and other services.

 U.S. net subscriber disconnections fell to 34,000 from 84,000.